 Variable cash remuneration

 For executives, pension benefits, including health insurance, shall be premium defined.
 For the CEO and other executives, an amount not exceeding 25 percent of the fixed annual salary is set aside.
+The board of directors may resolve that the pension shall also be paid on variable cash remuneration, whereby an amount corresponding to no more than 25 percent of such variable remuneration may be set aside.

 Further cash remuneration may be awarded as a one time arrangement in extraordinary circumstances, provided that such extraordinary arrangements are either for the purpose of recruiting or retaining executives.
 Such remuneration may not exceed an amount corresponding to the fixed annual salary.
 Resolutions on such remuneration shall be made by the board of directors.